daniel13306/BulkSearcher/README.md

  * Count the Keywords!

-     - You can also count the Keywords!, select option 2 for that.
+     - You can also count the Keywords, select option 2 for that.

      - As seen in the screenshots below.